New from ACTIVE: Check out our latest products here

 Can You Put Wetsuits in the Washing Machine?

-Never should you put your wetsuit in the dryer.
+Never should you put your wetsuit in the dryer, even if it’s soaking wet.
 The high temperature inside the machine will ruin the neoprene and your suit.

-Allow it to soak for at least 20 minutes before emptying out the dirty water from the tub.
-Rinse your wetsuit thoroughly with clean water until all traces of detergent residue are gone.
+Allow it to soak for at least 20 minutes before emptying the dirty water from the tub.
+Rinse your wetsuit thoroughly with clean water until all the detergent is gone.

 How to Remove Odors From Wetsuits

-Add one cup of baking soda to the water and agitate the solution with your hand to mix everything.
-From there, knead the neoprene material to work in the mixture.
-Let it soak for at least 15 to 20 minutes—the baking soda will help to neutralize the smell.
+Add one cup of baking soda to the water and agitate the solution with your hand.
+Gently knead the neoprene material to work in the soapy mixture and let it soak for at least 15 to 20 minutes.
 Rinse well afterward with clean water.

 ACTIVE After Post